bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+responsive websites respond to the browsers width while adaptive website changes its design based on the browser user agent.

 2. Describe what it means to be mobile first vs desktop first.

+mobile first is when you start building a website based on the mobile design.
+As for desktop first it means that the website is based on a desktop design first.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+default browser setting usually set font size to 16px which will make 1 rem = 16px.
+We set font-size:62.5% so 1rem = 10px; hence it would make rems easily calculable.

 4. How would you describe preprocessing to someone new to CSS?

+ I would decribe less as a way of writng less lines of css. it basically css but extra functionality that supports reusable code.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I love preproccesors, I think they make life easier when writing css.
+I didn't really struggle learning css because I have a lot of experience coding different type of programming languages, that it made LESS more intuitive.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.